 - Starts at $15,299

 Another solid trail machine is the Polaris Indy VR1.
-This is a fun and reliable sled that will give you excellent performance on the trails.
+I think this is a fun and reliable sled that will give you excellent performance on the trails.
 It comes with a 650 Patriot engine that delivers good acceleration without being too much for the average rider.

 The Indy VR1 also has smooth handling that makes it a breeze to keep under control, even at higher speeds.
 It’s an approachable model that all types of riders, from beginners to advanced, will enjoy.